Music & Dance

 Vincent Karamanov – bassoon

-Vincent Karamanov is currently 3rd Bassoon/Contrabassoon with the Grand Rapids Symphony and Principal Bassoon with West Michigan Symphony.
+Vincent Karamanov is currently the Principal Bassoon of the Grand Rapids Symphony and Principal Bassoon with West Michigan Symphony.
 He has also performed with the Milwaukee Symphony Orchestra under maestro Edo de Waart, the Kalamazoo Symphony Orchestra and the Lansing Symphony Orchestra.
 He studied under Professor Michael Kroth at Michigan State University where he earned his Master of Music degree in bassoon performance.
 Previously, he studied at the Cleveland Institute of Music and Ball State University.
 His teachers have included John Clouser of the Cleveland Orchestra, Dr. Keith Sweger, and Kenneth Pasmanick of the National Symphony Orchestra (retired).
 In the summer of 2011, he was a guest faculty artist at the Ball State Summer Bassoon Camp.
 Currently, he is the Bassoon Instructor at Acquinas College in Grand Rapids, Michigan.
 Vincent lives in the Westside neighborhood of Grand Rapids with his wife, Kelly.
 He enjoys micro-brews and collecting LP records.

 Richard Britsch – horn